-Bicep Tear, Bicep Tendon Tear or Rupture (Elbow)
+Bicep Tendon Tear Overview

 - A partial bicep tear is one that does not completely sever the tendon

-At the shoulder joint: A proximal biceps tendon rupture is an injury to the biceps tendon at the shoulder joint.
+- At the shoulder joint: A proximal biceps tendon rupture is an injury to the biceps tendon at the shoulder joint.
 This is the most common bicep tendon tear and typically occurs in patients 60 years of age or older.
 This injury creates minimal symptoms and usually will heal on its own.

 - At the elbow joint: A distal biceps tendon rupture is an injury at the elbow joint and are relatively uncommon.
 It most commonly affects middle-aged men and is caused by heavy lifting or sports.
 Most people who suffer from this injury will need to have surgery in order to correct the problem.

 Symptoms associated with a bicep rupture include sudden, sharp upper arm pain—sometimes with a noticeable snap or popping sound.
 Cramping, bruising, swelling, pain, and tenderness of the shoulder, biceps and elbow are common.
 In addition, it will most likely be difficult to turn the palm from up to down (supinate-pronate).

 Diagnosis of a Biceps Tear

 Dr. Millett will perform a comprehensive physical exam that includes assessing range of motion, strength, and tenderness.
 If the tear is suspected in the elbow, Dr. Millett will ask you to rotator your forearm against resistance and compare the strength of this maneuver with the opposite side.
 Additionally, X-ray, Ultrasound, or MRI may be ordered.